NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B)
   - Hitbox appears one frame later
   - Slightly less lift
+- 5A hitbox appears two frames later
+- 5A(A) adjusted high crush frames to make more sense
+- 2B(B)
+  - Launches higher
+  - Launches on block
+  - Hitbox appears later
+- 2A damages adjusted
+  - 0C (15 to 11)
+  - 1C (15 to 13)
+  - 2C (15)
+- 6A
+ - Animation adjusted to not look so jumpy
+ - Combos into this timing adjusted
 - 4B
   - Hitbox appears one frame later to better match the animation
   - Can be grabbed on startup
   - Moves and appears 3 frames sooner
   - Same strike timing
   - Can be grabbed on landing
-- 2B(B)
+- 4A window improved
-  - Launches higher
+- Act4A unblockable
-  - Launches on block
-  - Hitbox appears later
+- 8B cannot be subbed until later
 - 8A
   - Damage and block damage reduced from 14,10,10,10 to 9,6,6,6
   - Remove ending high crush and standing in the air (had no purpose)
-- 8B cannot be subbed until later
-- A8B is hittable after releasing the opponent
+- A8B is hittable after releasing the opponent (TODO: huh)
-- 5A hitbox appears two frames later
-- 5A(A) adjusted high crush frames to make more sense
-- 6A
- - Animation adjusted to not look so jumpy
- - Combos into this timing adjusted
-- 4A window improved
-- Act4A unblockable
-- 2A damages adjusted
-  - 0C (15 to 11)
-  - 1C (15 to 13)
-  - 2C (15)
-- RA, RA(A) given three grabbable frames at the startup before the teleport
 - JA
   - Now builds meter and lifts airborne opponents
   - Can be subbed and teched